OscarEdem/xau_scalper_package_v4/README.md

 The system is composed of two primary components that work in tandem:

 1.  **Rust Server (The Brain):** A powerful `axum` web server that receives market data from the EA.
 It performs complex, multi-timeframe analysis using a pre-defined strategy to calculate a trade signal and a "conviction score".
 It also acts as a central repository for all trade history.
+    *   **Engines:** Scalp Engine (Kalman Filter, Momentum) and Swing Engine (Market Structure, Liquidity).
+    *   **AI Integration:** Uses ONNX runtime for LSTM models and statistical methods for price prediction.
+    *   **Notification Hub:** Sends push notifications via Expo and broadcasts live data via WebSockets.

 2.  **MQL5 Expert Advisor (The Bridge):** An EA that runs on the MetaTrader 5 chart.
-Its job is to collect M1 and M5 market data, send it to the Rust server, execute trades based on the server's response, manage the position with an advanced trailing stop, and log all trade events back to the server.
+Its primary job is to collect M1, M5, and H1 market data and send it to the Rust server.

 ```
 +---------------------------+      (1) Market Data (M1/M5)      +---------------------+